Swiss court case ties human rights to climate change

 Temperatures in Switzerland are rising faster than the global average and there are ever more frequent heatwaves.

-The Swiss women - who have an average age of 73 - say climate change is putting their human rights, their health and even their lives at risk.
+The Swiss women - who call themselves the Club of Climate Seniors and have an average age of 73 - say climate change is putting their human rights, their health and even their lives at risk.
 Their evidence to the court includes their medical records.

 They want the ECHR to order Switzerland to work harder at reducing greenhouse gas emissions.